FAQs

 What are the disadvantages of the AUM model?

 While the Assets Under Management (AUM) model is widely used, no fee model is perfect.
-The primary advantage of the AUM model is the strong alignment of interests: when your investments do well, so do we.
+The primary advantage of the AUM model is the strong alignment of interests: when your portfolio grows, our compensation generally increases as well.
 It also gives us more direct control and a clearer, continuous view of our investments, allowing us to manage them proactively – as Mark likes to say, “the kids are in our backyard.”

 However, it’s fair to acknowledge potential disadvantages:

-- Cost for High-Net-Worth Clients: For very large portfolios, the percentage-based AUM fee can become substantial in dollar terms, leading some clients to question the value received relative to the fixed amount paid.
-Although here at Sona, our higher-level tiers are often 0.10% or less.
+• Cost for High-Net-Worth Clients: For very large portfolios, the percentage-based AUM fee can become substantial in dollar terms, leading some clients to question the value received relative to the fixed amount paid.

 With our subscription model, we provide expert guidance and help you manage your assets, though we do not have direct custodial access or the same real-time, granular oversight of your investments as we do with our AUM portfolios.
 This also means we will not be processing trades or handling investment-related paperwork on your behalf, like with Roth Conversions.
 If your primary goal is to fully delegate investment management and simplify your financial life in retirement, our AUM model may be the most suitable fit.
 Regardless of the model chosen, our commitment to providing comprehensive financial planning and personalized advice remains unwavering.